drway/Cpp_Fast_IO/README.md

 **ATTENTION: You MUST use ```flush()``` after output!**

+## Differences between the lazy version and the full version

+The full version includes the comments that explains the code, the lazy version removed most of them.
+It is better to use in contests.

-# Functions need to be added
+## Functions need to be added

 * read in a string
 * print a string